-In 2012, after completing his PhD in Urban Education, Dr. Warren began a postdoctoral research fellowship in the Graduate School of Education at the University of Pennsylvania (Penn).
+In 2012, Dr. Warren began a postdoctoral research fellowship in the Graduate School of Education at the University of Pennsylvania (Penn).
 While at Penn, he was a lecturer in the division of Education, Culture, and Society and protégé to Dr. Howard Stevenson in the division of Applied Psychology and Human Development.
 A highlight of his experience at Penn included co-leading a team of 11 graduate students to conduct the New York City Black and Latino Male High School Achievement Study alongside Dr. Shaun Harper.
 In 2014, Dr. Warren joined the faculty at Michigan State University in the nation’s #1 programs for Curriculum & Instruction, Elementary and Secondary Education.
 Dr. Warren’s work is anchored by an enduring concern for the quality of young Black men and boys’ schooling experiences.
 This led him to create and co-convene Making Relationships Work: A Summit on Black Male Success and Inclusion with Drs.
 Dorinda Carter Andrews and Terry Flennaugh.